zoolanders/documentation/src/pages/essentials-for-yoothemepro/addon/sources/providers/instagram/business.md

 {% $markdoc.frontmatter.description %}. {% .lead %}

-The **Instagram Business Source**, part of the [Instagram Source](../instagram) collection, creates sources based on the Instagram Business accounts content.
+The Instagram Business Source, part of the [Instagram Source](../instagram) collection, creates sources based on the Instagram Business accounts content.

 ---